lonestar9/Repo1/README.md

 ## Motivation

 <p align="justify">
 Stacked generalization or 'stacking' has become a staple technique in Kaggle competitions (and other data science competitions as well) among top competitors.
 This technique is used to  combine multiple machine learning models using a meta-learner and can greatly improve generalization error.
-However, the implementation of this technique is rather tedious and confusing for beginners and pros alike.
-The StackGen package aims to hide the complexity behind stacking and provide an easy, familiar api for users to perform stacking.
-Please refer to report.pdf in this repo for detailed information.
+However, the implementation of stacked generalization is rather tedious and confusing for beginners and pros alike.
+The StackGen package aims to hide the complexity behind this technique and provide an easy, familiar api for users to perform stacking.
+Please refer to report.pdf in this repo for more information.
 </p>

 ## Requirements